tokay-lang/tokay/CONTRIBUTING.md

 # Creating a new release

 The `tokay-macros` crate is located in the folder `macros/`.
-Preliminarily to a Tokay release, it is necessary release `tokay-macros` in a separate version to `crates.io`.
-Otherwise, during development, `tokay-macros` are a local dependency in `Cargo.toml`.
+Preliminarily to a Tokay release, it is necessary to release `tokay-macros` in a separate version to `crates.io`.
+Otherwise, during development, `tokay-macros` can be a local dependency in `Cargo.toml` - it depends on the use-case.

 Next are some instructions on how to create a new release.